 - Remove unnecessary restrictions on participation in sports

-- Advise children and adolescents regarding what sports would be appropriate for them to participate in
+- Advise children and adolescents which sports would be appropriate for them to participate in

 - Allows the doctor time to discuss important issues such as healthy eating habits, avoidance of drugs or alcohol, and the importance of wearing seat belts and helmets